wanchichen/mnlp_hw3/blogs/nlp/LOREN/README.md

 Before we dive into the detail of latent model, let me introduce the logic constraints that LOREN developed for predicting claim veracity based on the veracity of each phrase.

-1. A claim is SUP iff all phrases are SUP
+1. A claim is supportive(SUP) iff all phrases are supportive(SUP)
-2. A claim is REF iff there's at least one phrase that is REF
+2. A claim is refuted(REF) iff there's at least one phrase that is refuted(REF)
-3. A claim is NEI iff neither above.
+3. A claim is non-enough-information(NEI) iff neither above.

 Following the above logic rules, loren further soften these rules into a probability distribution.